apache/datasketches-website/docs/KLL/KLLSketch.md

     specific language governing permissions and limitations
     under the License.
 -->
-## KLL sketch
+## KLL Sketch

 Implementation of a very compact quantiles sketch with lazy compaction scheme and nearly optimal accuracy per bit.
-See <a href="https://arxiv.org/abs/1603.05346v2">this paper</a>.
+See <a href="https://arxiv.org/abs/1603.05346v2">Optimal Quantile Approximation in Streams, by Zohar Karnin, Kevin Lang, Edo Liberty</a>.
 The name KLL is composed of the initial letters of the last names of the authors.

-The usage of KllFloatsSketch is very similar to DoublesSketch.
-Because the key feature of this sketch is compactness, it was implemented with float values instead of double values.
+The usage of KllSketch is very similar to DoublesSketch.
+The key feature of this sketch is its compactness for a given accuracy.
+It is implemented with both float and double values and can be configured for use on-heap or off-heap (Direct mode).
 The parameter K that affects the accuracy and the size of the sketch is not restricted to powers of 2.
-The default of 200 was chosen to yield approximately the same normalized rank error (1.65%) as the default DoublesSketch (K=128, error 1.73%).
+The default of 200 was chosen to yield approximately the same normalized rank error (1.65%) as the original DoublesSketch (K=128, error 1.73%).

 ### Java example

 ```
 import org.apache.datasketches.kll.KllFloatsSketch;

-KllFloatsSketch sketch = new KllFloatsSketch();
+KllFloatsSketch sketch = KllFloatsSketch.newHeapInstance();
 int n = 1000000;
 for (int i = 0; i < n; i++) {
   sketch.update(i);